 Using Xbox All Access, where you can pay for the console in instalments, you can get a new Series S on a 12-month contract for £21 ($25, AU$33) per month, compared with £29 ($34, AU$46) per month for the Series X.

 Its main rival, the PS5 Digital Edition, comes in at £359 ($399, AU$599).
-It is also missing a disc drive, but the difference is that it gets all the same 4K gaming performance and specs of the standard PS5 console.
-Theoretically, you shouldn't see any dip in performance, so it will be interesting to see how the pair stack up against each other.
+It is also missing a disc drive, but the difference is that it gets all the same 4K gaming performance and specs of the standard PS5 console, whereas the Series S has various performance downgrades on the Series X.

 It’s not just the price tag of the Xbox Series S that catches your attention.
 Open up the box and you’ll be taken aback by the size of the console.
 It’s tiny compared with its big brother, the Xbox Series X, but also the PS5 and PS5 Digital Editions too.

-Positioned horizontally, the Series S measures 27.5cm wide and 15cm deep.
-This is in stark contrast to Sony’s disc-less rival, the PS5 Digital Edition, at 39cm wide and 26cm deep.
-This makes the Series S ultra-portable, and you’ll be more than happy to sling it into a rucksack and take it round to a friend’s house.
+Positioned horizontally, the Series S measures 28cm wide and 15cm deep.
+This is in stark contrast to Sony’s disc-less rival, the PS5 Digital Edition, which is 39cm wide and 26cm deep.
+This makes the Series S ultra-portable, and you’ll be more than happy to sling it into a rucksack and take it to a friend’s house.
 The ‘S’ and its relatively small frame will also take up less space on your AV rack.

 Resolution 1440p at 60Hz, 120Hz